Your breath can be a powerful tool for soothing your nervous system.

 Once you’ve exhaled all your breath out, lift fingers off your ear and face and begin again.
 Repeat two to five times, or until you’re ready to face the world again.

-For a simple breathing practice with staying power, give resonant breathing a try, suggests Levy.
+Looking for breathing exercises when you're on-the-go?
+Give resonant breathing a try, suggests Levy.
 All you need to do: Aim to breathe in for five seconds and breathe out for five seconds.

 To start, set a timer for five minutes and lie down on your back, or sit in a comfortable position.
 Then, start breathing in for five seconds and out for five seconds, counting silently in your head as you go.